AbhijitBiradar/WebdriverIO-Code-Snippet/README.md

 ```

-# WebDriverIO –Using Xpath Locators
+# WebDriverIO – Using Xpath Locators

 ```js